 Dahlia tubers of a good size can be divided in spring.
 To do this, press the tubers down onto a tray of shallow compost and leave them to start growth in a greenhouse or in a sunny room.
 Keep the compost warm and moist.

 Once the tubers start to produce shoots, divide them using a clean, sharp knife so that each section has at least one shoot and set of roots.
 Pot on the divisions and grow on to plant out once all danger of frost has passed.

 Dahlias can also be propagated by taking basal cuttings in spring.

 How to take basal cuttings from dahlias

 Dahlias are prone to attack from earwigs.
 They’ll eat their foliage, buds and flowers.
-Create earwigs traps by pushing a garden cane into the soil by the plant and put an upturned garden pot stuffed with straw on top of it.
+Create earwigs traps by pushing a garden cane into the soil and placing an upturned garden pot stuffed with straw on top of it.
 During the day the earwigs will retreat to the pot and you can then dispose of them.

 Dahlia varieties to grow

 How to grow dahlias – Dahlia ‘Arabian Night’

 Dahlia ‘Arabian Night’ – impressive large, fully double flowers with a deep burgundy colour